c9/docs.c9.io/src/faq/faq_general.md

 Either drag a local file directly from your desktop into the Cloud9 file tree, or use the "File > Upload Local Files" menu item.

-## How can I download my project files?
+### How can I download my project files?

 Use "File > Download project".
 Currently, this will give you a .tar.gz file, which ensures maximum portability.
 To open these files, you can use something like [WinRAR](http://www.rarlab.com/) or [7-zip](http://www.7-zip.org/).

+### How can I change my username?

+Unfortunately we do not support changing usernames as they're tied to many things such as collaboration features.

+We recommend creating a new account with your desired username and move your projects across by downloading the files and uploading them under the new username.